2. What do entertainment companies have to do with tobacco?

 Tobacco Free Funds screens could be extended to other industries if scientific research finds that these companies are responsible for recruiting new smokers.
 When data collection is in place, Tobacco Free Funds may include:

-- Cable and satellite companies such as AT&T, Charter and Comcast without appropriate notifications and safeguards at product selection or point-of-purchase.
+- Cable and satellite companies such as Charter and Dish without appropriate notifications and safeguards at product selection or point-of-purchase.

-- Film exhibitors and video retailers such as AMC, Cinemark, Regal, Amazon, Apple, Best Buy, Redbox, Target, and Walmart (Vudu) without appropriate notifications and safeguards at point-of-purchase of entertainment products with tobacco imagery.
+- Film exhibitors and video retailers such as Cinemark, Regal, Best Buy, Redbox, and Target without appropriate notifications and safeguards at point-of-purchase of entertainment products with tobacco imagery.

 Back to top